ahmedsomaa/mobile-systems/README.md

    2.2 [Assignment 2](./assignments/assignment-2/README.md) - A simple app to use a WebView to embed external websites.

    2.3 [Assignment 3](./assignments/assignment-3/README.md) - A simple app to retrieve data from a remote API.

+   2.4 [Assignment 4](./assignments/assignment-4/README.md) - A simple app to create an audio player.